codemod-js/codemod/CONTRIBUTING.md

 ## Developing

-babel-codemod expects at least node 6 and npm 3.
-You can check each of these with `node -v` and `npm -v`.
-Look for instructions on installing node and npm [here](https://nodejs.org).
+babel-codemod expects at least node 6 and yarn.
+You can check each of these with `node -v` and `yarn --version`.
+Look for instructions on installing node [here](https://nodejs.org) and yarn [here](https://yarnpkg.com/).

 ### Setup

 ```
 $ git clone https://github.com/square/babel-codemod
 $ cd babel-codemod
-$ npm install
+$ yarn
 ```

 Then make sure the tests pass:

 ```
-$ npm test
+$ yarn test
 ```

 To build a distributable version (in `dist`):

 ```
-$ npm run prepublish
+$ yarn prepublish
 ```

 ### Running linting/testing